Astronomy Camp

 Modern astronomy has come to rely heavily on computers; both for control of telescopes and instruments, and for image processing and scientific analysis (and for scientific collaboration!).
 Follow this link to learn more about computing capabilities at Astronomy Camp!

-Astronomy Camp also takes a behind-the-scenes look at some of the major astronomical facilities in Tucson, such as:
+Astronomy Camp provides a rare opportunity for a true behind-the-scenes look at some of the major astronomical facilities in Tucson, such as: